Continuing Education Activity

 Although not directly fungicidal, the intracellular accumulation of squalene results in fungal cell death.

-Other dosing schedules that have not been approved by the FDA include pulse-dose treatment with terbinafine.
+Other dosing schedules that have not received approval from the FDA include pulse-dose treatment with terbinafine.
 This treatment schedule can be performed in multiple ways but can consist of one 250 mg tablet per day for four weeks, with four weeks of no therapy, and the resumption of one 250 mg tablet per day for another four weeks.
-This efficacy of this treatment schedule has demonstrated to be similar to continuous dosing.
+The efficacy of this treatment schedule has been demonstrated to be similar to continuous dosing.

 The most common adverse events associated with terbinafine tend to be mild and self-limited.
 These include headaches, gastrointestinal symptoms, and rash.
 Additional uncommon but mild adverse events include visual disturbances, dysgeusia, and mild transaminitis.
-Dysgeusia rarely can be severe or permanent.
+In rare instances, dysgeusia can be severe or permanent.
 However, there are reports of fulminant liver failure.
-Although cutaneous findings are usually non-specific, rarely Stevens-Johnson syndrome, toxic epidermal necrolysis, and cutaneous or systemic lupus erythematosus.
+Although cutaneous findings are usually non-specific, rarely Stevens-Johnson syndrome, toxic epidermal necrolysis, and cutaneous or systemic lupus erythematosus may develop.

 Contraindications to the use of terbinafine include:

 - Chronic or active liver disease

 - History of an allergic reaction to oral terbinafine